 If assigned length collection, follow protocol provided at that time.
-There is also additional information in each gear-specific chapter.

 7 Trawl - Shrimp

 - Describe the difference between a pair trawl and a twin trawl - Describe two methods to estimate total catch. - List the 3 forms that are specific to shrimp trawlers - Explain why BRDs are used.